ruturajsolanki/AI-Voice-Assistant/DOCUMENTATION.md

 ## Overview

-The AI Voice Assistant is a Python-based application that can understand spoken commands, answer questions, provide weather information, and more.
+The AI Voice Assistant is a Python-based application that can understand spoken commands, answer questions, provide weather information, and access real-time data through LLM APIs.
 It uses speech recognition to convert your voice to text, processes your requests, and responds both in text and with synthesized speech.

 ## Features

 - **Voice Recognition**: Listens to your spoken questions and commands
 - **Text-to-Speech**: Speaks responses out loud with a natural-sounding voice
 - **Weather Information**: Gets current weather for any location worldwide
-- **General Knowledge**: Answers a variety of questions using web searches
+- **Factual Knowledge**: Built-in database of accurate information about world leaders, populations, capitals, and more
+- **LLM API Integration**: Access to powerful language models for answering complex questions
 - **Time and Date**: Tells you the current time and date
 - **Command History**: Keeps track of your previous commands
 - **Cross-Platform**: Works on Windows, macOS, and Linux